Safety in South Africa

 South Africa is home to some of the world’s most spectacular road trips, offering diverse scenery and rewarding detours.
 The following routes are among the most scenic and generally considered safe:

-- Garden Route (Mossel Bay – Plettenberg Bay, approx. 185 miles): Renowned for its coastline, lush forests, and picturesque bays, this iconic route is well-maintained.
-However, avoid driving after dark, and stay alert for pedestrians and wildlife on the road.
+- Garden Route (Mossel Bay – Plettenberg Bay, approx. 185 miles): Renowned for its coastline, lush forests, and picturesque towns.
+A highlight for nature lovers.

 Regardless of the route you choose, the following precautions will help ensure your journey is both enjoyable and safe: